• Skip to primary navigation

 Ingredients to make 5 bean salad.

-• Peppers - in this recipe I've used 1 red pepper and 1 green pepper, finely chopped.
+Peppers - 1 red pepper and 1 green pepper, finely chopped.
 Yellow peppers would also work well.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post